Running the DMV Since 1961

 Fall Training Programs

-Beginning in the summer of each year, DC Road Runners offers formal training programs for the half marathon and marathon distances.
+Beginning in the summer of each year, DC Road Runners offers formal training programs for the ten-mile, half marathon and marathon distances.
 These programs are timed to prepare trainees for competition in fall races.

 We welcome runners of all paces, and we typically organize pace groups for paces ranging from 7:30 per mile up to a 13-minute run/walk pace.